 Advantages of a Java Servlet

-- Servlet is faster than CGI as it not involves the creation of a new process for every new request received.
+- Servlet is faster than CGI as it doesn’t involve the creation of a new process for every new request received.

 - Servlets as written in Java are platform independent.